Part 1

 If these steps are followed correctly your screen should be similar to figure 9 below.
 The raster image appearing and the feature class and raster details appearing in the data frame.
 You have now prepared a geodatabase with the correct fields ready to collect data and enter it on to ArcMap.

-Figure 9: The image is the final result of creating the geodatabse, editing the domain,
+Figure 9: The image is the final result of creating the geodatabse, editing the domain, creating the feature class, and adding the data to ArcMap. |

 No comments: